Nikaoto/Shamen/README.md

 Use the right stick to move your target around.

+* The red bar represents your health.
+When one of the players' reaches 0, the game resets.
+* Casting totems drains mana (blue bar in the UI), which slowly regenarates all the time.

 Both shamans have four types of totems which can be used with the joystick triggers and bumpers.

+Each totem stays and applies their efect FOREVER only in their active radius, unless the enemy hits it with their totem to destroy it.

+**You can stack your totems on top of each other to combo their effects**

 ### Fire Totem (Right Bumper, R1)
 ![Shamen - Fire Totem](https://i.imgur.com/eOYhdYH.png)